BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/accessibility.md

 ### Accessibility best practice

-Here is a roundup of best practice accessibility guidance to follow when considering the design of a geospatial portal:
+Here is a roundup of best practice accessibility guidance to follow when considering the design of a geospatial data portal:

 #### Content
 + Ensure content is in a logical order so that users who tab through content can do so in an order that makes sense